SAP-archive/teched2020-INT167/exercises/ex0/README.md

-# Exercise 0 - Get Your Participant ID for the Exercise
+# Exercise 0 - Get Your Participant ID and Edge Services Access Credential for the Exercise

-In this exercise, you will get your own two-digit ID, which you will be using throughout the rest of the exercises

 1. Open the Participant ID generator program via the following URL